UN alarm as Ukraine nuclear power plant shelled again

 In a statement on Thursday, Ukraine's nuclear agency Enerhoatom said that "Russian invaders again shelled the Zaporizhzhia plant and territories near the nuclear facility".

-It said an administrative office near the welding area was hit, and the storage of radiation sources.
+It said an administrative office near the welding area was hit and several radiation sensors were damaged.
 There was a small fire on some nearby grass, but no injuries.

 Enerhoatom added that the fire station located near the plant was also targeted.